Is marijuana legal in Wyoming?

 A range of Republican and Democratic state senators and representatives have expressed support for decriminalization and for medical marijuana.
 Notably, House Majority Floor Leader Rep. Eric Barlow sponsored the most recent medical marijuana bill.
 However, Governor Mark Gordon (R) and both US senators are against legalization in any form.

 Support for legalization of recreational use of marijuana in Wyoming is at 49% per 2018 polling data from the Wyoming Survey & Analysis Center at the University of Wyoming.
 Support for medical marijuana legalization is even higher, at 86%.

 Like everywhere else, it’s illegal to drive while under the influence.
 Cannabis is a controlled substance in Wyoming, and you can’t drive intoxicated on a controlled substance.
 “Intoxicated” is defined as “not having the normal use of mental or physical faculties by reason of the introduction of … a controlled substance.”

 A person is guilty of a DUI if they drive under the influence of a controlled substance or a combination of controlled substances and alcohol to a degree that renders them incapable of safely operating a motor vehicle.
 Any person who drives in the state of Wyoming is deemed to have given their consent to submit to a chemical test or tests of their blood, breath, or urine, for the purposes of determining the controlled substance content of their blood.

-- 1st offense: Misdemeanor, up to six months imprisonment, $750 fine, or both, must submit to a substance abuse assessment, driver’s license revocation.
+- First offense: Misdemeanor, up to six months imprisonment, $750 fine, or both, must submit to a substance abuse assessment, driver’s license revocation.

-- 4th and subsequent offenses (within 10 years): Felony, up to four years imprisonment, up to a $10,000 fine, driver’s license revocation.
+- Fourth and subsequent offenses (within 10 years): Felony, up to four years imprisonment, up to a $10,000 fine, driver’s license revocation.

 For more information, please refer to Wyo.
 Stat.
 Ann. § 31-5-233